ItharDev/RPG-Viewer-Client/README.md

 - **Global Lighting Color**: Applies a global light tint across the entire Scene.
 This is perfect for simulating daylight, torchlight, moonlight, or the dreadful green glow of goblin caverns. **Common tip:** a soft blue hue makes a convincing nighttime tone.

 > [!NOTE]
 > Like any good mood lighting, it might take a few tries to get just right.
 Don't worry if it's not perfect on the first pass — lighting finesse often comes with experimentation.
-And a little patience.

 ### Light Sources